SurniaUlula/wpsso-um/readme.txt

 = 1.6.2-rc.1 =

 (2017/04/21) Removed the side metaboxes for WPSSO v3.41.0, which includes a new dashboard settings page.
+Added a warning message if one or more non-stable / development update version filters is selected (the notice can be dismissed for one month).

 = 1.6.1 =